OctopusDeploy/docs/docs/key-concepts/tenants/tenant-tags.md

 - Scope project variables to tags
 - Design a multi-tenant hosting model - read more in our [guide](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-hosting-model.md)
 - Design a multi-tenant upgrade process - read more in our [guide](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-upgrade-process.md)
-- Control which releases can be deployed to tenants using [channels](/docs/home/key-concepts/projects/channels.md) - read more in our [guide](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-upgrade-process.md)
+- Control which releases can be deployed to tenants usingÂ [channels](/docs/home/key-concepts/projects/channels.md) - read more in our [guide](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-upgrade-process.md)

 ## Managing tenant tags

-Go to *Library > Tenant tag sets* to create, modify and reorder tag sets and tags.
+Go toÂ *Library > Tenant tag sets* to create, modify and reorder tag sets and tags.

 ![](/docs/images/5670003/5865644.png)